 Some electric cooperatives and municipal utilities offer energy efficiency programs as well.
 Some examples are:

 For a list of more utilities offering incentives on renewable energy and energy efficiency, visit the U.S. Department of Energy's Database of State Incentives for Renewables & Efficiency at:

 Energy Efficiency Programs by Texas Gas Utilities

-Although OPUC’s jurisdiction does not extend to advocating on behalf of gas utility customers, we want to provide as much useful information as possible to all types of utility customers.
+Although OPUC’s jurisdiction does not extend to advocating on behalf of gas utility consumers, we want to provide as much useful information as possible to all types of utility consumers.
 Below are some links to energy efficiency resources offered by Texas gas utilities.

 Atmos Mid-Tex, North Texas (for low income, elderly, disabled)